 In late 2020, just before being drafted 3rd overall by the Charlotte Hornets, LaMelo Ball signed with resurgent brand Puma, leaving his family’s Big Baller Brand behind once and for all.
-At Puma, Ball was one of the featured faces of the Clyde All-Pro, but now has his own signature shoe, the Puma MB1.
+At Puma, Ball was one of the featured faces of the Clyde All-Pro, but now has his own signature shoe, the Puma MB.
+He faithfully wore the MB.01s, MB.02s, and then the MB.03s, but then curiously skipped wearing the MB.04s.

 Skip to the player editions (PEs) and colorways